zacharyisnthere/who-owns-you/CONTRIBUTING.md

 Rules:
 - Use accurate `channel_id` (24 characters, starts with UC).
 - Include at least one public, verifiable `source_url`.
-- Keep `notes` to one clear sentence—no dollar amounts.
+- Keep `notes` to one clear sentence.

 ---